NCEMS/energetic-origins-of-PPI-connectivity/README.md

 3. Add network centrality metric information
 4. Run Cagiada stability as requested for proteins and add to network nodes

-To be added:
+To do:

-1. Incorporate test that makes sure sequence in nodes_df is the same length as the sequence in the AF2 model used to predict stability (have FASTA files, just need to add the check)
+0. Run full analysis on subset of ~20 proteins/nodes and check manually for consistency
 2. Run cagiada_stability predictions for all proteins in nodes_df
+3. Add CentralityCosDist to list of network calculations.
+Python implementation appears to be available here: https://github.com/nilesh-iiita/CentralityCosDist
 3. Need to handle ambiguous node names of the form "gene1;gene2;gene3" that appear in The_Yeast_Interactome files

 FIXED/DONE issues

 * Having some trouble with metapredict install from environment.yml file; not sure exactly what is going on (fixed, just syntax problems) (FIXED, pip syntax issue)
 * Add test for cagaida_stability.py; make sure prediction for test protein matches results from author's Google Colab
-* Incorporte DeepTMHMM predictions into the pipeline
+* Incorporate DeepTMHMM predictions into the pipeline
+* Add test that makes sure sequence in nodes_df is the same length as the sequence in the AF2 model used to predict stability

 Know issues: